lineality/Online_Voting_Using_One_Time_Pads/README.md

 ## Practical Voting
 The goal here is more practical and less abstract.
 How can a local community organize and carry out a best practice audible vote and publish the results using widely available and accessible technology (such as mobile phones).

+Thrifty voting systems may make more use of available multi-factor authentication and less use of equipment-expensive methods (such as dedicated printing and scanning machines).

+Other methods such as chains-of-trust may be useful to harden thrifty online systems.

 ## Proposed Steps for Secure Online Voting (section under construction)

 Rule 1: If there is a problem it must be solved in-person by the voter with proof of identification, in the same way that the person would register to vote and/or cast their vote.